Horse64/old-core.horse64.org/README.md

 pure performance is your main concern, since Horse64 relies on bytecode and not on compiled machine code.

+There is also a more [detailed comparison](
+    ./docs/Specification/Horse64.md#overview
+) available on what Horse64 offers, and what it doesn't offer.

 Advanced: Build it Yourself
 ---------------------------